There are limits to what upzoning can do; that said, upzoning appears capable of making a difference

 Like many people, I’ve been following the land use story related to a new policy of permission, as of right, of Multiplexes across the City of Toronto.
 I do not follow the story closely.
 However, I’ve been intrigued with arguments advanced at an April 27, 2023 meeting of Toronto’s Planning and Housing Committee claiming that more intensive density across the City of Toronto will lead to lower rents as in Auckland, New Zealand and Minneapolis, Minnesota.
 We will see in five years time whether Toronto rents would decrease as has been the case in the latter two jurisdictions.

-In the meantime, a May 23, 2023 New York Times article is entitled: “Imagine a Renters’ Utopia.
+A May 23, 2023 New York Times article is entitled: “Imagine a Renters’ Utopia.
 It Might Look Like Vienna.”

 An excerpt reads: